-Keep in mind that Gadgetzan, Karazhan and Old Gods will be rotating out in 2018.
-So if you are a newer player, it may be better to invest in the cards you need from the Classic Set and the sets from 2017–Journey to Un'Goro, Knights of the Frozen Throne and Kobolds & Catacombs–first!
+Keep in mind that Gadgetzan, Karazhan and Old Gods has rotated out in 2018.
+So if you are a newer player, it may be better to invest in the cards you need from the Classic Set and the sets from 2017 and 2018!

 Read more about 2018 Year of the Raven guide here!

 Read about the first expansion of 2018 and year of the Raven - The Witchwood!

 Here are some pointers when deciding on what to craft: